Updated: Jul 9

 Adair woke up.
 His eyes immediately alive to the world, open and focussed on the clear sky out of his window.
 The sight of warm sun through cold glass.
 Every night before falling asleep he would make sure his curtains were open in order to catch every minute of light, there was never enough of it to do all the nothing he wanted.
 Out of the window, from the comfort of his bed, he could see a rowan tree sat in the garden.
 A humble tree, overshadowed by its grander cousins.
 The leaves arrived early in the spring reminding others it was time to start producing green.
-The tree would soon be covered in rowan berries for his mum to turn into jam, it would take around five bags of sugar to make the mixture edible.
+The tree would soon be covered in rowan berries for his mum to turn into jam.

 Early spring light held the remanence of winter, but the salubrious warmth pierced with a fine needle-like prick, into the lugubrious earth.
 Finally, he thought, stretching out like a cat, I can wake up to a good drenching of sun.
 Most days Adair would see the dawn before the rest of the world, even in the dead of winter he would howl, dog-like, out of the window to wake up the birds.
 His parents had no need for an alarm clock, even so, they had hoped this stage would have passed, but the morning call only grew stronger and more enthusiastic.
 His dad had now even started responding to the howl with a call of his own.

 It was April.
 Up came the growing green coils, shoots of plants allowed through by the deep, dark soil.
 Swinging his legs out from under his duvet he hovered his toes above the ground for a moment or two, knowing that as soon as his feet dropped the day would start.